-The ethics of a second chance: Pig heart transplant pioneer stabbed a man seven times years ago
+The ethics of a second chance: Pig heart transplant recipient stabbed a man seven times years ago

 “It was just pure hell until the day Ed died,” Downey said.

-Now, as Downey read about the man being lauded for his bravery, she thought about the untold pain he’d brought to her life.
+Now, as Downey read about the man being lauded for his bravery, she thought about the untold pain he had brought to her life.
 In one photo taken after the surgery, Bennett is seen in a hospital bed with medical tubing taped to his nose, his white hair ruffled.
 His doctor — wearing an aquamarine-colored mask, eyes crinkled at the corners — stands at his side.

 Bennett’s son would not discuss his father’s criminal record.

-“My dad has never ever in his entire life talked to me about that," he said.
-“I will not say anything about it."
+“My dad has never, ever, in his entire life talked to me about that,” he said.
+“I will not say anything about it.”

 Later, through the hospital, he issued this statement: “My intent here is not to speak about my father’s past.
-My intent is to focus on the ground-breaking surgery and my father’s wish to contribute to the science and potentially save patient lives in the future.”
+My intent is to focus on the groundbreaking surgery and my father’s wish to contribute to the science and potentially save patient lives in the future.”

 He described his father as a private, selfless man.
-He’d thought deeply about the risks involved with the operation — and how it might help others.
+He had thought deeply about the risks involved with the operation — and how it might help others.

 “This was something that made me proud as a son,” Bennett Jr. said of his father’s decision to go ahead with the transplant.
 “This tops everything, in terms of what makes me proud.
 He has a strong will and desire to live.”

 Bennett Jr. told his father that he was praying for him.
-He responded: “I’m praying for you and your family, too.”
+He responded, “I’m praying for you and your family, too.”

 An uncertain prognosis